StarRocks/starrocks/docs/administration/helm.md

       ```

 2. Use the default **[values.yaml](https://github.com/StarRocks/helm-charts/blob/main/charts/kube-starrocks/values.yaml)** of the Helm Chart to deploy the StarRocks Operator and StarRocks cluster, or create a YAML file to customize your deployment configurations.
-   1. Deploy with default configurations
+   1. Deployment with default configurations

-      Run the following command to deploy the StarRocks Operator and the StarRocks cluster that consists of one FE and one BE:
+      Run the following command to deploy the StarRocks Operator and the StarRocks cluster which consists of one FE and one BE:

       ```Bash
       $ helm install starrocks starrocks-community/kube-starrocks